mhockett/liquibase_java_example/README.md

 Tested on JDK 8

-The demo includes two demo scripts :
+The demo includes three demo scripts :

+1. TestLiquibaseScope.java which will run liquibase for a changelog using the Liquibase 4.25.1 ScopeCommand.
+This version does not work.

-1. TestLiquibaseScope.java which will run liquibase for a changelog using the Liquibase 4.25.1 ScopeCommand
+1. TestLiquibaseScope.java which will run liquibase for a changelog using the Liquibase 4.25.1 ScopeCommand, but extends Liquibase.liquibase class and executes scope within that class.
+This version works.

-1. TestLiquibaseUpdate.java which will run liquibase for changelog using liquibase.update
+1. TestLiquibaseUpdate.java which will run liquibase for changelog using liquibase.update.
+This version continues to work although the update method in the liquibase class is deprecated.

 1. Shell scripts to run using Oracle and another for PG.